Jong-Min-Moon/Jong-Min-Moon.github.io/_posts/causal_inference/2026-02-20-data-adaptive-borrowing.md

 *   $\lambda_{N}$ and $\nu$ are two tuning parameters that dictate the strength of the penalty; they are selected by minimizing the mean square error using cross-validation.

 Because the initial estimate $\hat{b}_{i}$ acts as the denominator in the penalty term $p(|b_{i}|)$, subjects who are truly comparable (and thus have an initial bias estimate close to zero) will receive an exceedingly large penalty.
 This dynamic successfully shrinks their final refined bias estimate ($\tilde{b}_{i}$) to exactly zero, allowing the framework to pinpoint and select them for the trial.

+cenrla limit diffusion

+fluid market sie lambda t

+precious setting: lambda and n together goes to infinty static price approach (dynamic pricing is not need in seminal dynamic rpciing paper) uses CLT iterative reoptimization heuristic the core logic is even though we use CLT, we dont need large number actually

+this talk focuses on large market regime
+core: same CLT small number argument

+the core message: what matter is the ratio. not which one is fixed

+plot: the optial policy in large market regime is not the static policy (high price w